 The Cliffs of Moher and County Clare are amazing in our book, but when we recently asked an Irish colleague how she ranked it, compared to County Kerry, she said there was no comparison.
 She firmly stated that County Kerry was the most beautiful county in Ireland, along with the remote northwest county of Donegal.
 We still haven’t been to Donegal, but we recently made it to County Kerry with Paddywagon Tours, as part of a 3 day tour that began in County Clare.

 Our tour did not include the famous “Ring of Kerry,” but instead took the shorter Slea Head coastal route on the peninsula across.
 Fog and harsh weather conditions made viewing the gorgeous scenery difficult and we were very happy we were not driving the wet, narrow and windy roads ourselves.
 Thankfully that job was left to our driver, guide, entertainer and singer extraordinaire Mike Coggins, who was nothing short of fantastic.
-At times he reminded me of one of my favorite history professors from college, who also had a seriously great sense of humour.
+At times he reminded me of one of my favorite history professors from college, who also had a seriously great sense of humor.
 Other times he was charming us with song, like when he sang the classic Wild Rover as we drove through County Kerry.

 Dingle, One of Ireland’s Most Quintessential Towns

 After driving the Slea Head coastal route, we made a two hour stop in one of Ireland’s most quintessential and popular towns, Dingle.
-Quite a few celebrities, including Julia Roberts, have been known to take up part time residency in the Dingle Peninsula for a break from the spot light (take note paparazzi!).
+Quite a few celebrities, including Julia Roberts, have been known to take up part-time residency in the Dingle Peninsula for a break from the spot light (take note paparazzi!).
 And if you like Irish pubs, it doesn’t get much better than Dingle.
 Despite having a population of only around 2,000 people, the town has a whopping 50 pubs.
 That’s 1 pub per 40 residents!

 The day we were there, the Dingle Food Festival was on.
 So we spent much of the two hours browsing and eating at the many food and drink stalls scattered around town.
 We stuffed ourselves with a buffet of good local food and tasty microbrew Irish cider (no mediocre, mass produced Bulmers cider on that day!).